 Codex Ambrosianus C301 (Milan Codex folio 30, column b, top 5 lines)

 Too much or not enough: object marking in Old Irish.
-Paper to be presented at Tionól 2013, Dublin Institute for Advanced Studies, Dublin (November, 2013).
+Paper presented at Tionól 2013, Dublin Institute for Advanced Studies, Dublin (November, 2013).

 Applying Haspelmath's argument indexing to Old Irish and Middle Welsh pronominal marking.
-Paper to be presented at the Österreichische Linguistiktagung 2013, Salzburg (November, 2013).
+Paper presented at the Österreichische Linguistiktagung 2013, Salzburg (November, 2013).

 Diachronic factors and the animacy hierarchy in Old Irish.
 Paper presented at Typological hierarchies in synchrony and diachrony (Theme-session of the 10th Meeting of the Association of Linguistic Typology), Leipzig (August, 2013).